-The major means of communication are "waterproof" reserved telephone lines between the Staff HVB, the TEL and the area Operation centres plus FM radio sets and walkie-talkies.
-During the flood events of 1993, the Underground telephone lines became unusable due to floods and rising groundwater.
+In 1993, these Operation centres and the Area Operation Centres were tied more strictly to the central leadership of the Staff HVB/TEL.
+This caused severe problems, since the central command structure was interrupted at times due to a complete breakdown of the communication infrastructure.
+The area Operation centres and field units were cut off from up-to-date information on the flood development and available resources.7 Underground telephone lines became unusable due to flooding and rising groundwater.
 Moreover, there were not enough radio sets to compensate for this loss of communication lines.
-Telecom supplied the disaster response force with 18 handsets.
+Telecom supplied the Disaster Response Force with 18 handsets.
 However, these proved to be of little value because their frequencies were also used by administrators and private households.

 The planning for disaster response in Koblenz, like in Cologne and other places, was based on the experience of the past decades.
 Since 1948 the Rhine area had not been struck by extraordinary high and lasting floods.
-The floods of 1983 and 1988 remained significantly below the 9m water-level in Koblenz, the 'criticaP level for the planning and execution of protective measures.
-Up to the "Christmas Flood" of 1993, the floods followed similar patterns, with slow rising water-levels between 6m and 8m allowing at least two to three days preparation time, in most cases even a week.
-This slow rise of water allowed disaster response to work according to "flood-reaction-plans" attuned to different water-levels.
+The floods of 1983 and 1988 remained significantly below the 9m water level in Koblenz, the "critical" level for the planning and execution of protective measures.
+Up to the Christmas Flood of 1993, the floods followed similar patterns, with slow rising water levels between 6m and 8m allowing at least two to three days preparation time, in most cases even a week.
+This slow rise of water allowed disaster response to work according to "flood reaction plans" attuned to different water levels.

-The "Christmas Flood" of 1993, however, turned out to be different.
-The fast rise of water cut back the preparation time to circa 20 hours during 22 December 1993.
-The old "flood-reaction-plans" were not designed for such a short response time.
-In addition, a large number of the disaster response personnel was on Christmas holidays, many of the drafted army personnel was discharged before Christmas and others were on holidays as well.
-This lack of personnel caused problems.
-Therefore the available equipment (gangplanks, sandbags and pumps) could not be timely installed on the scale needed.
-Moreover, the area and local Operation centres for the different areas and sectors of Koblenz could not fully operate on time.
+The Christmas Flood of 1993, however, turned out to be different.
+The fast rise of water cut back preparation time to circa 20 hours during 22 December 1993.
+The old flood reaction plans were not designed for such a short response time.
+In addition, a large number of the disaster response personnel was on Christmas holidays, many soldiers were discharged before Christmas.
+This lack of personnel caused problems, the available equipment (gangplanks, sandbags and pumps) could not be timely installed on the scale needed.
+Moreover, the Area and Local Operation Centres for the different areas and sectors of Koblenz could not fully operate on time.
 Only 30% of the disaster response personnel was available in the first 24 hours.
-Support by the German army was delayed too, since with reduced personnel the army had to secure its own material first.
-Additionally, there was a 40% increase of regulär fire fighting and technical aid missions during the 1993 flood, compared to earlier floods, which drained away considerable capacity (the professional fire service) from the already diminished disaster response force.
+Support by the army was delayed too, since with reduced personnel the army had to secure its own material first.
+Additionally, there was a 40% increase of regulär fire fighting and technical aid missions during the 1993 flood, compared to earlier floods, which drained away considerable capacity (the Professional fire Service) from the already diminished disaster response force.

-In Koblenz, at the confluence of the Rhine and Moselle river, the water-level reached its highest peak since 1924 on 23 December 1993, increased by the flood wave of the upstream confluence of the Lahn.
-Large portions of Koblenz were flooded.
+In Koblenz, at the confluence of the Rhine and Moselle river, the water level reached its highest peak since 1924 on 23 December 1993.
+Large portions of the city were flooded.
 Many people in Koblenz were cut off from the outside world: there was no electricity, telephone lines were disrupted and there was a lack of supplies.
-The power failure was mostly due to Underground power cables and unprotected power distributors.
-Food supplies were spoiled because of the failure of the refrigerators and freezers.
-Moreover, there was no heat and light due to the failure of the flooded and/or electric heating Systems.
-Many tanks containing heating oil were flooded.
-Oil-spills into the flood water, as well as public and private properties.
-The Situation for the people affected and the relief forces deteriorated as temperatures dropped to around 3°--4°C.
+Oil-spills into the flood water caused unpleasant vapours and polluted the ground soil and ground water, as well as public and private properties.
+The Situation for the people affected and the relief forces deteriorated as temperatures dropped to around 3-4°C.

-In Koblenz more than 25,000 inhabitants were affected by the flood, 10,000 inhabitants were temporary cut off from the outside world, and about 7,000 inhabitants were without electricity.
+More than 25,000 inhabitants were affected by the flood, 10,000 inhabitants were temporary cut off from the outside world, and about 7,000 inhabitants were without electricity.
 Many of the victims who left their homes due to the cold after the failure of the heating Systems were accommodated by neighbours or nearby family.
-In Koblenz only about 300 persons evacuated.
-Many officials and journalists expressed their surprise about the great solidarity of the people and their willingness to help whether they were affected by the flood or not.
+In Koblenz only about 300 persons were evacuated.
+Overall, there was great solidarity among the people.
+The willingness to help was overwhelming.